The Wizard of Oz (2011 musical): Reception

+Original 2011 London production

 Opening night reviews were mixed but generally praised the designs, the special effects and several cast members, especially Waddingham.
 The Telegraph reviewer, Charles Spencer, rated the production three out of five stars, writing: "Jeremy Sams's production pulls out all the stops, with ingenious designs by Robert Jones that skilfully conjure up both the sepia world of Kansas and the lurid colours of Oz.
 Dorothy's flight to the enchanted land is thrillingly caught with the help of film effects that wouldn't look out of place on Doctor Who and the story is told with clarity and pace", but added that Hope "offers a thoroughly competent rather than an inspired performance" that "lacks the heart-catching vulnerability of the young Judy Garland".
 Paul Taylor of The Independent gave the show four out of five stars, commenting: "Jeremy Sams's production is a marvel of beguiling narrative fluency and, with Robert Jones's superb designs, of endlessly witty and spectacular visual invention – from the digitally-enhanced hurricane transition to Oz to the skeletally twisted Gothic palace of the Wicked Witch and her totalitarian, helmeted guards."
 Henry Hitchings of the London Evening Standard also gave the show four out of five stars, praising Jones's "lavish costumes and lovingly conceived sets. ...
 The story is lucid and well-paced, though the technological wizardry occasionally obscures its inherent magic. ...
 Danielle Hope ... makes a winning impression.
 Her performance combines innocence with easy charm, and her voice soars."
 Although Michael Billington, the reviewer at The Guardian, felt "blitzkrieged rather than charmed", he gave the production three stars out of five, writing:

 "The star of the show is undoubtedly the set and costume designer, Robert Jones.
 The Kansas cyclone that whisks Dorothy into a dreamworld is evoked through vorticist projections (the work of Jon Driscoll) that betoken chaos in the cosmos.
 The Yellow Brick Road is on a tilted revolve from inside which poppyfields and labyrinthine forest emerge.
 The Emerald City is full of steeply inclined walls suggesting a drunkard's vision of the Chrysler Building lobby.
 And the Wicked Witch of the West inhabits a rotating dungeon that might be a Piranesi nightmare. ...
 Of course, there are the songs; it's good to be reminded of such classics as "Over The Rainbow", "We're Off To See The Wizard", and "Follow The Yellow Brick Road".
 The additions by Lloyd Webber and Rice are also perfectly acceptable.
 Dorothy is given a good plaintive opening number, and Red Shoes Blues, sung by the Wicked Witch, has a pounding intensity."

 The Oxford Times reviewed the production during Evans's first week (in May 2011) replacing the vacationing Hope, calling the show "hugely enjoyable" and commenting of Evans: "Such is her success in the role that it would be hard to imagine anyone could consider they were getting second-best."